TOD-theses/paper-T-RACE/main.typ

 In one case, we do not find any difference, as the transactions are not TOD.
 In the other nine cases, the first difference is after executing the `SLOAD` instruction, which loads a value from the storage.

 When we analyze the execution of the attacker's transaction ($T_A$), we execute it on the states $sigma$ and $sigma + Delta'_T_B$.
-Because `SLOAD` returns different values for $sigma$ and $sigma + Delta'_T_B$, the accessed storage slot should be modified by $Delta'_T_B$.
-We verify that in the normal scenario, our trace shows the value this storage slot had before executing $T_A$ according to Etherscan.
+Because we observer that `SLOAD` returns different values for $sigma$ and $sigma + Delta'_T_B$, the accessed storage slot should be modified by $Delta'_T_B$.
+We verify that in the normal scenario, the result of the `SLOAD` is equal to the value this storage slot had before executing $T_A$ according to Etherscan.
 For the reverse scenario, we compare it against the last `SSTORE` of the execution of $T_B$ in the reverse scenario, i.e. the value that $Delta'_T_B$ changes it to.

 We approach the verification of the accessed storage values of $T_B$ similarly.
 For $T_B$ we use the states $sigma_X_n$ for the normal scenario and $sigma_X_n - Delta_T_A$ for the reverse scenario.
-We compare the accessed value in the normal scenario with the value it had before executing $T_B$ according to Etherscan.
+We compare the result of the `SLOAD` in the normal scenario with the value it had before executing $T_B$ according to Etherscan.
 For the reverse scenario, we compare it with the value it had before executing $T_A$ according to Etherscan.
-We notice that in all these cases, $T_A$ wrote a value to this storage slot that is different from the one $T_B$ reads in the normal scenario.
-Therefore, there must be intermediary transactions that modify this storage value, possibly causing an indirect dependency.
+We notice that in all these cases, $T_A$ wrote a value to this storage slot that is different from the one that $T_B$ reads in the normal scenario.
+Therefore, there must be intermediary transactions that changed this storage value between $T_A$ and $T_B$, possibly causing an indirect dependency.

 In summary, we verify that at least the first difference between the normal and reverse scenarios is in accordance with the definition of the normal and reverse scenarios.